-Wasps as pest control for lettuce and celery crops
+Wasps as pest control for certain crops

+Could wasps be pest control?
 Scientists have found that a native British parasitoid wasp has been found to be very effective at controlling the shore flies that infest lettuce and celery greenhouses, damaging crops and annoying farmers.

 Shore flies are small black flies that thrive in aquatic environments with lots of algae.
 In the wild, this means ponds and lakes of fresh or brackish water.
 Unfortunately for celery and lettuce farmers, glasshouses fit the bill as well.
 The shore flies don’t attack the vegetables but are very keen on the green algae that grow alongside them where water is used as a growth medium.